The skills we need for the world we want

 Call for proposals Summer 2025

 We are looking for self-contained workshops and lectures that can fit in an afternoon and will give students either hands-on experience with a new technical skill or a better understanding of the political economy surrounding tech.
+Some ideas:

-If you would like to submit a workshop or lecture proposal, please send an email to ~~~ with brief answers to the following questions by May 15th, 2025:
+While we aim to minimize prerequisites, we are open to proposals that require experience with Python, the command line, and basic knowledge of Figma or Adobe.
+If you would like to submit a workshop or lecture proposal, please send an email to friend@deepmay.net with brief answers to the following questions by May 23rd, 2025:

 1. What is the proposed subject matter and why is it important to teach?